 As a single parent, I needed to earn enough to live but prioritized spending time with the kids.
-With that in mind, I went to work in a manufacturing plant working three twelve hour overnight shifts on the weekends.
-It was providing for our needs until the plant closed and I was offered training through the dislocated worker program and attended South Central College.
+With that in mind, I went to work in a manufacturing plant working three twelve-hour overnight shifts on the weekends.
+It provided for our needs until the plant closed and I was offered training through the dislocated worker program and attended South Central College.

 I met my husband, Trevor, and we lived in Windom, MN where we were active on his family's farm.
 Without enough land for three families, Trevor started an insurance agency and I worked for an online training and development company as a technical writer.
 As the agency grew and the ability to purchase land continued to decline, we made the painful decision to leave the farm.
 An insurance agency was offered to us and we moved our family to Owatonna, where our family grew by one with the birth of our youngest son, Benjamin.

 In order for people to hold me accountable and to communicate with those that wanted to attend.
-I held 2nd Saturdays with your Senator events, in three different locations the 2nd Saturday of every month during my time in the state legislature.
+I held 2nd Saturdays with your Senator events in three different locations on the 2nd Saturday of every month during my time in the state legislature.

 - Passed Military Retirement State Income Tax Elimination